Acanthoscurria cordubensis

 Acanthoscurria cordubensis is a species of terrestrial tarantula that thrives in high humidity environments.
 It is also known as the Rusty Brown Bird Eater due to its medium brown color.
-The previous scientific name for this species was Acanthoscurria suina and it is native to Argentina.
+The previous scientific name for this species was Acanthoscurria suina and it is native to Argentina and south of Uruguay.
 Male specimens of this species can live about 4 years, but the females can get to 20 years old and can reach a size of about 7.5 inches, though this size estimate is based on a low sample size.